pihomeserver/Kupiki-Hotspot-Script/README.md

 - Download the script with the following command
 ` git clone https://github.com/pihomeserver/Pi-Hotspot.git `
-- Edit the script and update the first lines to define your own configuration
+- Edit the script and update the first lines to define your own configuration (take care that an ethernet link is required)
 - Execute the script using sudo (or as root but you already may know that it's not recommanded)

 A log file named `pihotspot.log` will be created in the folder `/var/log`